Vendor vs Supplier: What’s the Difference?

 The aim of a vendor is different to this, as these types of companies aim to sell products directly to individual customers or businesses.
 For example, a clothing vendor may purchase bulk quantities of t-shirts from a supplier, and then markup the price when selling them directly to customers through their online store.
 The markup allows the vendor to make a profit, while still offering a convenient shopping experience to the customer who can purchase the t-shirts without the need to visit a physical store.

-• Suppliers and Vendors: Where They Fit Within the Supply Chain
+• Suppliers vs Vendors in the Supply Chain

 Suppliers are the backbone of the supply chain as they are responsible for producing and providing the raw materials, components, or finished products to other businesses.
 They are typically involved in the earlier stages of the supply chain and produce goods in large quantities to meet the demands of their clients.
 These clients could be other businesses, manufacturers, or vendors who require a steady supply of goods to fulfill their own business operations.

-In contrast, vendors are typically involved in the later stages of the supply chain, specifically when the products are already manufactured and ready for sale.
+In contrast, a vendor is typically involved in the later stages of the supply chain, specifically when the products are already manufactured and ready for sale.
 This is because vendors tend to operate on a smaller scale and may not have the capacity to mass-produce goods like suppliers do.
 Instead, they often focus on sourcing and procuring products from suppliers or manufacturers that they can then sell to end customers.

 Supplier vs. Vendor Quick Comparison